Homemade Handmade Cultured Ice Cream

 Ingredients:

-12 fl. oz. heavy whipping cream
+8 oz. (one cup) heavy whipping cream

-1 Tablespoon fermented pickle brine
+2 teaspoons fermented pickle brine

 1 teaspoon vanilla extract